niess/calzone/docs/source/api.rst

       >>> geometry = builder.build()

       Note that the returned geometry is immutable.
-That is, subsequent *builder* operations do not modify any previously built geometry.
+That is, subsequent *builder* operations do not modify the returned geometry.

    .. automethod:: delete